Frequently Asked Questions

 Q: Must students attend class?

 A: In all classes, students should attend.
-In many classes, just in order to pass the class, students must.
+In many classes, just in order to pass the class, students must attend regularly and miss very few classes.
 Professors have different policies about class attendance; the specific policy for each course is stated in the course syllabus handed out at the beginning of the term.
 If a few excused absences are allowed, don't use them up at the start of the course and then lose points when an emergency comes along.
 Even if attendance is not required, the most frequent way to fail a course is to fail to attend.

 Q: What do students do if they need to be absent from class?

-A: If absences are for college-sponsored events, such as athletic events or field trips, the athletic department or faculty sponsor will notify the Registrar's office, and that office will send a memo to faculty notifying them of the excused absence.
+If absences are for college-sponsored events, such as athletic events or field trips, the athletic department or faculty sponsor will notify One-Stop Student Services, and that office will send a memo to faculty notifying them of the excused absence.
 In such cases, students have the responsibility for arranging in advance to make up missed work.

 If absences are for personal reasons, students are responsible for obtaining excuses.
-Students may bring to the Registrar's office documents showing hospitalization or other medical treatment, required court appearances, or death in the family to obtain an official excuse from classes.
+Students may bring to One-Stop Student Services documents showing hospitalization or other medical treatment, required court appearances, or death in the family to obtain an official excuse from classes.
 In other cases, students may make arrangements directly with their instructors, who may allow excuses or not at their discretion.
-The Registrar's office can help with these matters.
+One-Stop Student Services can help with these matters.
 Again, when excused for any reason, students have the responsibility for arranging to make up missed work.

 Q: How much time should be devoted to study?

-A: Students should plan to spend two hours of study for each hour in class.
+A: Students should plan to spend two hours of study for each hour in class per federal guidelines on what constitutes a credit hour (credit hour definitions can be found in the catalog).
 For a normal class load of five courses (15 semester hours) this amounts to 30 hours of study each week or an academic work week of 45 hours.
 Not all courses are the same; some will require more and some may seem to require less, but beware of thinking you can get by with little work outside of class.

 Q: How many courses do students take in a semester?